 Once you know how large your field is, you’ll be able to choose a good cutting deck size.
 However, most zero-turn lawn mowers have 30 to 60 as their cutting deck size.

-A more potent engine ensures a smoother ride.
+A good riding lawn mower is much better with a potent engine power to ensure a smoother ride .
 Most commercial-grade mowers have twin-cylinder engines, which offer better performances even through wet grass.
 Two of the best manufacturers are Kawasaki and Briggs & Stratton.

 Also, an engine’s horsepower is essential when deciding which one to go for.
 The higher this factor, the easier a zero-turn mower can get up steeps and turns.
 Generally, an engine’s horsepower is between 14 and 30 HP.
 Here’re a few guidelines to help you decide how powerful your mower should be: